-The atmosphere plays an important role in the transfer of MP, with higher concentrations of (175-300 particles/m3) occurring in the more densely populated areas.
+The atmosphere plays an important role in the transfer of MP, with higher concentrations (175-300 particles/m3) occurring in the more densely populated areas.
 In the hydrosphere, freshwater ecosystems alternate transfer of MP (rivers) and deposition (lakes), with flow velocity identified as a key factor determining the movement and fate of MP.
-Conversely, marine ecosystems act as a major sink for MP pollution (e.g. MP comprise 94%, approximately 1.7 trillion pieces, of plastic pieces in the Great Pacific Garbage Patch), driven by direct deposition or by transport via the atmosphere or fresh water conveyance systems (e.g. streams, rivers, or ice sheets).
+Conversely, marine ecosystems act as a major sink for MP pollution (e.g., MP comprise 94 %, approximately 1.7 trillion pieces, of plastic pieces in the Great Pacific Garbage Patch), driven by direct deposition or by transport via the atmosphere or fresh water conveyance systems (e.g., streams, rivers or ice sheets).
 Once ingested by organisms, and confirmed trophic transfers and bioaccumulation, plastic particles can accumulate in or affect fauna, flora, microbes and humans (Fig. 2).11

-Fig.2.
-Emergence and transport of microplastics
+Fig. 1.
+Size and types of microplastics.9